filecoin-project/specs/src/systems/filecoin_markets/deal/_index.md

 # Receive Challenge

 - 5. Miners enter the `Challenged` status whenever `NotifyOfPoStChallenge` is called by the chain.
 Miners will then have X Epoch as the ProvingPeriod to submit a successful PoSt before `CheckSurprisePoStSubmissionHappened` is called by the chain.
-Miners can only get out the challenge with `SubmitPoSt` or `onMissedSurprisePoSt`.
+Miners can only get out the challenge with `SubmitSurprisePoSt` or `onMissedSurprisePoSt`.
 - 6. Miners are not allowed to call `DeclareFaults` or `RecoverFaults` when they are in the `Challneged` state but `CommitSector` is allowed and sectors will be added to a `StagedCommittedSectors` buffer.
 When miners get out of the `Challenged` status, `StagedCommittedSectors` will be copied over to their `Sectors`, `ProvingSet` and `SectorTable` and emptied.

 # Declare and Recover Faults